michuW93/microsoft_azure_fundamentals/README.md

 28. In China Azure is not operated by Microsoft and governed by Microsoft's service level agreement.
 29. As an Azure administrator, you are required to enable multi-factor authentication(MFA) only for applications of the IT department - <b>Azure Conditional Access policy</b>
 30. Azure Firewall works at the Network and Application layers, whereas network security groups work only at the Network Layer
+31. <b>Conditional access</b> base on Azure AD to provide access to resources based on organisational policies.